Residential Real Estate

 - In early March:

-- We were at our longest economic expansion period just a month ago in America’s history with 125+ months of positive job gains.
+- We were at our most prolonged economic expansion period in our country’s history with 125+ months of positive job gains.

 - The GDP was still rising (although its rate of increase seems to be slowing a bit).